-- 1. When washing hands with soap and water: - Wet hands first with water - Apply the amount of product recommended by the manufacturer to hands - Rub hands together vigorously for at least 15 seconds covering all surfaces of the hands and fingers. - 2.
+- 1. When washing hands with soap and water: - Wet hands first with water - Apply the amount of product recommended by the manufacturer to hands - Follow the 6-step hand washing technique - 2.
 Rinse hands thoroughly to remove all residual soap. - 3.
-Dry hands with disposable single-use towels ensuring that the all skin and spaces between fingers are thoroughly dry without excessive friction - 4.
-If hands are not visibly soiled, use an alcohol-based hand gel/foam for routinely decontaminating hands.
-Follow manufacturer's recommendations.
+Dry hands with disposable single-use towels ensuring that the all skin and spaces between fingers are thoroughly dry without excessive friction. - 4.
+If hands are not visibly soiled, an alcohol-based hand rub can be used for routinely decontaminating hands (Exception: after contact with a patient with Clostridium difficile or Norovirus, hands must be washed with soap and water).